 455.520.
 Temporary relief available--ex parte orders

-1. Any ex parte order of protection granted under sections 455.500 to 455.538 shall be to protect the victim from domestic violence, stalking, or sexual assault and may include such terms as the court reasonably deems necessary to ensure the victim’s safety, including but not limited to:
+1. Any ex parte order of protection granted under sections 455.500 to 455.538 shall be to protect the victim from domestic violence, including danger to the child’s pet, stalking, or sexual assault and may include such terms as the court reasonably deems necessary to ensure the victim’s safety, including but not limited to:

 (1) Restraining the respondent from committing or threatening to commit domestic violence, stalking, sexual assault, molesting, or disturbing the peace of the victim;

 (2) Restraining the respondent from entering the family home of the victim except as specifically authorized by the court;